Interference aided finite resonant response in an undamped forced oscillator: Discussion

 The above inequality must hold if the amplitude is to flip signs.
 The change of signs in the amplitude is essential for consistency; however, there seems to be no deep reason why the inequality should always hold. \\ As mentioned in the beginning, the time scale for which the approximate solution in section \ref{sect3} is valid will increase as the forcing term amplitude decreases.
 Fig. \ref{figdiff} shows two other cases with smaller values of $F$; it is evident that the timescale of validity has increased significantly.
 One should also note that our approach in section \ref{sect3} is different to the standard approach when dealing with nonlinear oscillators like the forced Duffing oscillator (see \cite{duff}).
-We have straightaway considered a perturbation in $\theta$ with the forcing amplitude acting as the regulator without considering the frequency of the oscillator or the forcing term in the expansion (no additional frequency - amplitude constraints). \\ We have also briefly considered the system at larger drive values - our numerical investigation is presented in section \ref{sect4}.
+We have straightaway considered a perturbation in $\theta$ with the forcing amplitude acting as the regulator without considering the frequency of the oscillator or the forcing term in the expansion (no additional frequency - amplitude constraints). \\ We have presented two interesting results from the more conventional approaches - one, the maximum amplitude of the response scales as $F^{1/3}$, and two, the time period of the slower modulation period scales as $F^{-2/3}$, where $F$ is the dimensionless drive introduced in section \ref{sect3}.
+Similar beat behaviour has been experimentally observed in a related system in \cite{Cross}.
+We have also briefly considered the system at larger drive values - our numerical investigation is presented in section \ref{sect4}.
 There is an interesting first-order transitional behaviour which is $F$-dependent with the maximum Lyapunov exponent showing a sudden jump at around $F \approx 0.33$ - this is evident from both the plots depicted in Fig. \ref{figlya}.
 The stroboscopic maps and phase space diagrams in Fig. \ref{figPM} also show a break in periodicity associated with the $F$ value.
 Taken together, the sinusoidal oscillator presents a rich variety of features.